Communities

 @luap42: The point about the signed up and down votes is that they do more than just leave a comment.
 They should additionally effect the score of the post and the rep of the author more strongly than unsigned votes.
 That means some special handling needs to be implemented.

-user‭ wrote over 3 years ago · edited over 3 years ago
+user‭ wrote about 4 years ago · edited about 4 years ago

 Perhaps it's worth considering distinguishing accepted answers which give a solution, and accepted answers which essentially say "there is no solution" - sometimes an exotic workaround is found later, "necromancing" answers etc.